-As at December 31, 2016, included in accounts payable is an amount of \$12,665 (October 31, 2015 - \$229) due to directors, officers, or their related companies.
+As at December 31, 2016, directors, officers or their related companies were owed \$18,314 (December 31, 2016 - \$12,665) in respect of services.
 The amounts due to related parties are unsecured, non-interest-bearing and due on demand.

 Key management includes directors and executive officers of the Company.
 Other than the amounts disclosed above, there was no other compensation paid or payable to key management for employee services for the reported periods.